The 6 best AI for service desk tools in 2026

 Freshdesk is another popular all-in-one help desk with its own AI engine called "Freddy AI."
 Freddy is designed to help automate email responses, suggest ticket fields to keep things tidy, and give agents a copilot to help them with replies.

-Pricing: Starts at $15/agent/month (billed annually) for the Growth plan, which has some AI features.
+Pricing: Starts at $15/agent/month (billed annually) for the Growth plan, which offers tiered options to match different team sizes.

 Pros: